einchaurtieta/flows/docs/execution-model.md

 To enable this runtime, the stored graph should capture:

-- Edge metadata for control nodes (e.g., branch label for If/Else, branch id for Parallel).
+- Edge metadata for control nodes (e.g., switch-case labels for If/Else, branch id for Parallel).
 - Node typing (regular, Parallel, Merge, Trigger, Terminal) so the executor knows which transition rules to apply.
 - Optional execution policies on Merge nodes (sync requirement, timeout, reducer strategy).